vipulnaik/diet-exercise-health/checklists/smell-nose-and-breath-checklist.md

-* The two nostrils are not quite independent systems the way the two eyes and the two ears are; this can be seen in their geographic proximity and the fact that the inbreath and outbreath are coordinates between the nostrils.
+* The two nostrils are not quite independent systems the way the two eyes and the two ears are; this can be seen in their geographic proximity and the fact that the inbreath and outbreath are coordinated between the nostrils.
 Problems that develop are rarely nostril-specific, though some are (which is where the nasal cycle monitoring item comes in; using smell to distinguish the two nostrils is not the best way).